Pendergaster/Pendergaster.github.io/index.md

 Projects hosted here do not represent anyone other than myself and most of them are for fun anyways.

 Hi!
 I am a young and enthusiastic programmer from Finland.
-Currently, I am at the end, of my bachelor of engineering studies.
+Currently, I am at the end of my bachelor of engineering studies.
 I enjoy programming in C and C++.
-All my projects, here in GitHub, have been done in school or free time.
+All my projects here in GitHub, have been done in school or free time.
 Most of my GitHub projects are in C because I find it to be a great and simple tool to work with and it forces me to implement my own data structures and algorithms.
 I find it to be a great way to learn.

 Professionally I have used both C and C++.
 I also have experience in some scripting languages, like Bash, Python, and Lua.
-The best skill that I can provide is enthusiasm for programming and learning!
+The best skill that I can provide is **enthusiasm for programming and learning!**

 # Some of the projects